Grete Wilde: Biography

 Grete Wilde was born in Berlin into a family of butchers.
 She herself received a commercial education and embarked on a career of office work.
 She joined the Young Socialists in January 1919.
 She joined the recently launched Communist Party in 1921.
 She was a Communist youth leader in a district of Berlin till March 1922.
-That was when she joined the regional leadership team (Berzirksleitung) for the Young Communists for Berlin-Brandenburg.
+That was when she joined the regional leadership team (Bezirksleitung) for the Young Communists for Berlin-Brandenburg.
 In Autumn 1923 she became secretary for the Berlin-Brandenburg Young Communists.
 Between 1924 and 1926 Grete Wilde represented Berlin in the secretariat of the Young Communist League Central Committee.

 She travelled to Moscow in 1927.
 Till 1930 she was a student at the International Lenin School.
 After that she became an instructor in the Cadre Department of the Communist International ("Comintern").
 In 1931 she was posted to Vienna where she worked under Wilhelm Knorin as a Central Committee instructor with the Austrian Communist Party.
 Later she moved to Turkey where she undertook similar party work.
 In Ankara she became a close friend of the poet Nâzım Hikmet and his young son.
 However, she was arrested and in December 1932 sentenced to a four-year prison term for "Communist activities".